Skip to primary navigation Skip to content Skip to footer

 The Happy Olive is a tasting room for specialty olive oils, balsamic vinegars, and gourmet mustards.
 Walk in, sample everything, take home what you love.

-Fairhope Chocolate for hand made truffles and pralines made with Baldwin County pecans.
+Fairhope Chocolate for handmade truffles and pralines made with Baldwin County pecans.

 5. Catch a Jubilee (If You’re Very Lucky)